mayfloweralki/homepage/README.md

 academia and industry.
 She is currently with the AI4AR Lab at Meta (formally Facebook).

 ## Meta, AI Research Scientist @AI4AR, 5/2022--Now
-Combining the power of speech, text, image multi-modal to ease and enrich human life.
+Combining the power of speech, text, and image multi-modality to ease and enrich human life.

 ## Microsoft Search, Assistant, and Intelligence (MSAI), Seattle WA, 4/2020-4/2022